What is a marine biologist?

 The U.S. Bureau of Labor Statistics predicts that the employment of zoologists and wildlife biologists is projected to grow 5% from 2020 to 2030, slower than the average for all occupations.
 Most of the openings are expected to come from replacing workers who transfer to different occupations or retire.

 There are many career paths a marine biologist can take, and the path you choose will depend on your education, experience, interests, and opportunities.
 You might go into academic research, fieldwork, laboratory work, consulting, outreach, or policymaking.
-Some common careers for marine biologists include:
+Some common careers include:

 - Fish Biologist